dotnet-presentations/blazor-workshop/docs/02-customize-a-pizza.md

 </form>
 ```

 We want the value of the slider to be bound to the size of the pizza.
 And if the slider is moved we want to update the pizza size accordingly.
-Essentially we want something like this:
+If you wanted to implement two-way binding manually, you could do so by combining value and onchange, as in the following code (which you don't actually need to put in your application, because there's an easier solution):

 ```html
 <input